Margaret of France, Duchess of Brabant

 Margaret of France (1254–1271) was a member of the House of Capet and was Duchess of Brabant by her marriage to John I, Duke of Brabant.

 Biography

 Born in 1254, Margaret was a daughter of Louis IX of France and his wife Margaret of Provence.

 Margaret was originally in 1257 betrothed to Henry IV, Duke of Brabant, son of Henry III, Duke of Brabant and Alice of Burgundy.
 Henry was deposed in 1267.
-Henry's brother, John I, Duke of Brabant married Margaret on September 5, 1270.
+Henry's brother, John I, Duke of Brabant married Margaret on 5 September 1270.

-Margaret became pregnant in 1270/1271.
-Margaret gave birth to a son in 1271.
-Mother and baby did not survive and both died shortly after the birth.
+Margaret became pregnant in 1270/1271, giving birth to a son in 1271.
+Neither survived, with both dying shortly after the birth.